47degrees/fp-with-arrow-videos/Functor.md

 ```
 fun lift(f: (A) -> B): (F<A>) -> F<B>
 ```
-So you can apply it over values wrapped in the same data type context.
+Thanks to this you can apply it over values wrapped in the same data type context.
 ```
 val lifted = Option.functor().lift({ n: Int -> n + 1 })
 val next = lifted(Option(1))